There are three biologically relevant forms of vitamin D used in animal feed supplements:

 2. Vitamin D3 (Cholecalciferol)

-Vitamin D3 is mainly produced in the skin of animals under the influence of sunlight.
-It has a higher biological activity than D2 and is therefore more often used in animal feed supplements.
+Vitamin D3 is produced in the skin of animals under the influence of sunlight.
+This form is more powerful and biologically active than D2.
+In animal feed supplements, D3 is therefore the most commonly used form, especially in pets, horses, cattle and poultry.